Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 Certifications in data science and AI technologies, such as machine learning or natural language processing, can also be useful for demonstrating expertise in a particular area of AI.
 Many certification programs are available online and can be completed in a matter of weeks or months.

-Bootcamps and Other Training Programs
+Boot Camps and Other Training Programs

 How to Get Into AI: Upskilling Yourself in AI